openaq/awesome-air-quality/README.md

 ## License

-The whole work here is licensed under `MIT license`.
+The whole work here is licensed under `Creative Commons`.
 Read the [LICENSE](LICENSE) file for more info.

 ## I want to submit